kalicout/BioMol-Project-Group2/README.md

   > 2 +    5 CDSi     10008 -     10312   20.37     10008 -     10310    303
   >

-  Softberry has predicted a protein for this exons, and since two predictors have the same result, it is our more reliable data to continue exploring.So we create
+  Softberry has predicted a protein for these exons, and since two predictors have the same result, it is our more reliable data to continue exploring.
-  a file and copy paste the protein.
+  So we create a file and copy paste the protein.

   ```bash
   # change directory to path
   cd <path>